In recent years, blogs have transformed from online journals into a necessity for any individual or business looking to build their brand.

 - Language level – This refers to the complexity of your language, and it matters because it conveys your knowledgeability.
 Just imagine writing a research-heavy blog for a target audience of professors and PhDs.
 Using highly academic terminology would likely generate more trust and authority than fifth-grade writing.
 Conversely, if you were writing a guide to assembling IKEA furniture, it’d be best to use simple language that anyone could understand.

-- Tone – Your writing tone refers to how you convey your message, or your voice.
+- Tone – Your writing tone refers to how you convey your message, or your brand voice.
 In this way, you can also think of tone as how your personality comes through your words.
 Does it lean more toward the casual side or is it all professional?
 How about humor—is your writing snarky, a little zany, or straight to the point?
 Finding the right tone is crucial because you may otherwise bore or offend your audience.
 Consider a funeral home business with a joking, lighthearted blog—according to social norms, this tone is far from appropriate and would steer customers away.

 Writing for your target audience has the effect of personalizing your blog posts and in doing so, makes them more engaging.